Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 So far, we've got a service that finds the candidate in our database, checks for constraints and raises helpful exceptions if we can't do something.

+If you're not familiar with dependency injection and why we're writing our constructors like that, please read [Solnic's article on dependency injection](https://solnic.codes/2013/12/17/the-world-needs-another-post-about-dependency-injection-in-ruby/)
+{: .notice--info }

 Now we can use it in our code.
-Let's say we want to write a helpful error to the console.
+Let's say we want to print a helpful message to the console.
+Here's the code that will make it happen:

 ```ruby